atesgoral/milenage/README.md

 - `op` is the **OP**: a 128-bit Operator Variant Algorithm Configuration Field that is a component of the functions f1, f1*, f2, f3, f4, f5 and f5*.
+- `opc` is the **OPc**: The intermediate value derived from a combination of OP and K for use in functions.
+If OPc is passed in, OP is ignored and functions start off their computations based on the OPc value you have provided.
 - `key` is the **K**: a 128-bit subscriber key that is an input to the functions f1, f1*, f2, f3, f4, f5 and f5*.
 - `rand` is the **RAND**: a 128-bit random challenge that is an input to the functions f1, f1*, f2, f3, f4, f5 and f5*.
 - `sqn` is the **SQN**: a 48-bit sequence number that is an input to either of the functions f1 and f1*.
 (For f1* this input is more precisely called SQN<sub>MS</sub>.)